devnw/atomizer/README.md

 value to the method or handle the channel in a `go` routine to keep it from blocking your application.

-NOTE: These two methods create the channels which the events/errors are sent on when they're called so that there is minimal memory allocation in Atomizer.
-If you use these two methods performance will decrease.

 Along with the `Events` and `Errors` methods, Atomizer exports two important structs. `atomizer.Error` and `atomizer.Event`.
 These contain information such as the `AtomID`, `ElectronID` or `ConductorID` that the event applies to as well as any message or error that may be part of the event.

 Both `atomizer.Error` and `atomizer.Event` implement the `fmt.Stringer`
 interface to make for easy logging.

 `atomizer.Error` also implements the `error` interface as well as the `Unwrap` method for nested errors.

+`atomizer.Event` also implements the `go.devnw.com/events.Event` interface to ensure the the `event` package can correctly handle the event.

 ```go
 // Event indicates an atomizer event has taken